-Barry Manilow uses audience participation to spoof 19th century melodrama in this rollicking musical.
+Barry Manilow uses audience participation to spoof nineteenth-century melodrama in this rollicking musical.

-A small cast size, unique play structure, and comedic style makes The Drunkard ideal for intimate theatre spaces.
-Enlisting audience participation as well as direct to sides, this one-of-a-kind show is a tall glass of entertainment that will ensnare theatergoers' attention and leave them longing for more.
+A small cast size, unique play structure and comedic style makes The Drunkard ideal for intimate theatre spaces.
+Enlisting audience participation as well as direct asides, this one-of-a-kind show is a tall glass of entertainment that will ensnare theatergoers' attention and leave them longing for more.